wagtail/rfcs/text/037-accessibility-support.md

 #### State Wagtail’s commitment to accessibility

-Have a statement on Wagtail’s main GitHub repository or on its website, advertising the project’s commitment to accesssibility.
+Have a statement on Wagtail’s main GitHub repository or on its website, advertising the project’s commitment to accessibility.

 Example: https://www.drupal.org/about/features/accessibility